adonisjs/adonisjs.com/content/blog_posts/articles/introducing-tuyau.md

 ## Type-safe request client

-Before we dig deeper into the usage of Tayau's request client, let's look at the problem we are trying to solve here.
+Before we dig deeper into the usage of Tuyau's request client, let's look at the problem we are trying to solve here.

 ### 🤦 Problem - Headache of keeping frontend types in sync with the backend